inonehp/home-page/README.md

 # Home page and projects.

-A personal start page with projects such as search (redirect), themes, to-do list, typing, icons, templates, and more.
+A personal start page with projects such as search (redirect), blog, to-do list, typing speed, icons, themes, website templates, and more.

 ---